 Lulu and Cindy both work in the local “Ivy Learning Center”, next to the Asian Mart.
 Lulu is full time, but Cindy only works during the weekend.
 Lulu is an Asian immigrant, an unemployed anthropologist who can’t find a suitable job.
-Cindy was born here in Edison, New Jersey, and just graduated from Rutgers University last year.
+Cindy was born here in Edison, New Jersey, and and a college senior.

 “I use chopsticks, but not for fried rice.
 I always use spoon for fried rice.
 You know I usually like my fried rice with ketchup, and I’d love to have a cup of orange juice now since I didn’t have time for it this morning.
 But I don’t think any Asian restaurant would have either ketchup or orange juice.”
 Cindy says in her usual calm and communicative way.
 Lulu just stares at her in disbelief.

 How could an Asian eat rice with a spoon?
 How could an Asian order General Tsao’s Chicekn?
 How could ketchup be mixed with rice?
 Also an orange juice for lunch?

 If anything, Cindy is good at communication and enjoys talking.
 In order to solve one problem that takes ten minutes to do, Cindy can reveal to Lulu more than thirty minutes of thoughts on related issues and possible ramifications, often with some of her family anecdotes thrown in.